Skip to navigation Skip to content

 A means assessment is the assessment of a care recipient’s income and/or assets.
 It determines the type and level of contribution a care recipient must make towards their aged care costs.

-- determines the care recipient’s contributions to their care costs
+• determine the care recipient’s contribution to their care costs

-- for care recipients assessed under post 1 July 2014 schemes, a means assessment is a combined assets and income assessment
+• for care recipients assessed under a post 1 November 2025 or post 1 July 2014 assessment, a means assessment is a combined income and assets assessment

 Initial contact

-Assessments are completed in Customer First/Process Direct.
-If a care recipient or their nominee contacts to request a calculation of their cost of care, they can do this in one of the following ways:
+Assessments are completed in Process Direct.
+If a care recipient or authorised third party contacts to request a calculation of their cost of care, they can do this in one of the following ways:

-- Customer First/Process Direct can complete a means assessment automatically where the care recipient has commenced care and the required information is available in the system
+• Process Direct can complete a means assessment automatically where the care recipient has commenced care, and the required information is available in the system

-- Home Care Package Calculation of your cost of care (SA456)
+• Support at Home Calculation of your cost of care (SA456)

 Signature requirements for Aged Care Calculation of your cost of care forms